 Another first on this spacewalk: Prime responsibility for the job was divided between the two Mission Controls, in Moscow and Houston, depending on what side of the station the astronauts were on at any given moment.

-The first shift in control came an hour into the spacewalk and appeared to be seamless.
+The first shift in control came 50 minutes into the spacewalk and appeared to be seamless.
 It was obvious to anyone listening in; the conversation abruptly switched from Russian to English.
-Everything reverted back to Russian, near the end.
+Everything reverted to Russian, near the end.